29 Jun Mother of the Bride Dress Etiquette

 An example of an on-trend yet elegant dress for the Mother of the Bride or Mother of the Groom.

 Q: Can the Mother of the Bride/Groom wear a print?

 A: Yes, an elegant print is fine.
 Florals, for example, are classic and very appropriate for a wedding.
 Steer clear of exceptionally loud, busy prints or trendy patterns that can look overpowering in family wedding photos.
 You also don’t want anything that will look outdated in photos years down the road.

 Q: Should the Mother of the Bride/Groom wear a long or short dress?
 Are pants okay?

-A: The Mother of the Bride needs to coordinate with the Mother of the Groom and decide whether they will be wearing long or short, but both are acceptable.
+A: The Mother of the Bride needs to coordinate with the Mother of the Groom and decide whether they will be wearing long or short dresses, but both are acceptable.
 A matched pantsuit in a soft, silky, flowy fabric can work too.
-The most appropriate pantsuits have wide leg palazzo pants that make it look like you are wearing a long skirt.
+The most appropriate pantsuits have wide-leg palazzo pants that make it look like you are wearing a long skirt.